slee1070/2800-202310-DTC03/README.md

 8. Deploy your app: To deploy your app, go to your project dashboard on Cyclic, click on the "Deployments" tab, and then click on the "New Deployment" button.
 Here, you can configure your deployment settings, such as the name of the deployment, the Docker image to use, and the environment variables to set.
 9. In the "Environment Variables" section, you can add any environment variables that your app needs to run.
 To add a variable, click on the "Add Variable" button and enter the variable name and value.
 10. Once you have configured your deployment settings, click on the "Deploy" button to start the deployment process.
 Cyclic will build and deploy your app in a container with your environment variables configured.
-11. Your web app should now be live and accessible via a URL provided by Cyclic.
+11. The web app should now be live and accessible via a URL provided by Cyclic.
 You can monitor the status of your deployment and view logs in the Cyclic dashboard.

 ## 5. Known Bugs and Limitations